 From fall-off-the-bone short rib to flavorful wild game like antelope, elk and venison selections to some of the largest steaks you’ve ever seen, we’re fired up about these carnivorous destinations.
 Is your mouth watering yet?

-Bazaar Meat at SLS Las Vegas
+Bazaar Meat at Sahara Las Vegas

 This wild and wonderful celebration of meat by José Andrés features the most extensive selections we’ve ever seen in Las Vegas—the starters list offers up three different caviar flights, numerous tartares, oysters, carpaccios (including bison) and cured meats.
 Then come the big guys from the fire pit—two types of Spanish-style, bone-in rib eye, and the pièce de résistance: a suckling pig, available whole or by the quarter.